 How to Apply

 External candidates are required to register with the school by completing the registration form and paying the school’s registration fee of £100 (if not already done so).
-All bursary applicants must complete the Harpur Trust’s bursary assessment form and return it no later than 1 December in the year prior to entry.
-The Harpur Trust bursary assessment form is available from the school on request.
+All bursary applicants must complete the Harpur Trust’s online bursary assessment form and submit it no later than 5pm on 1 December 2021.
+Details on how to logon are sent following registration.

 Timescale for Bursary applications

-No awards for 2018/2019 can be made on applications received outside this time frame.
-Decisions on bursaries are made during the Spring term.
-All families who apply for a bursary are notified by letter, sent by 1st class post, on Wednesday 7 February 2018.
+No awards for 2022/2023 can be made on applications received outside this time frame.
+Decisions on bursaries are made during the spring term.
+All families who apply for a bursary are notified by letter, sent by first class post, on Monday 7 February 2022.

-If you would like to find out more about bursaries, please contact Mrs Anna Steiger, Director of Admissions, at Bedford School on 01234 362216 or email: firstname.lastname@example.org.
+If you would like to find out more about bursaries, please contact Mr Richard Midgley, Registrar, at Bedford School on 01234 362216 or email: email@example.com.